 It also gives you the option to ‘find friends’ by syncing with your phone’s contacts to see which of them are using Twitter.
 This is particularly handy if you’ve only just signed up.

-- How to schedule Tweets
+- How to block someone

 - How to create a strong password for Twitter